Cranial Technologies

 Torticollis and Plagiocephaly - How Do They Relate?

 Torticollis, also known as Wry neck, is caused when the Sternocleidomastoid Muscle (SCM) is abnormally tight or damaged.
-This muscle pulls the skull from where it attaches behind the ear, resulting in an abnormal head posture.
+The neck muscle pulls the skull from where it attaches behind the ear, causing the head and neck to tilt to one side.

 If my baby has torticollis, will they also have plagiocephaly?